-Department Chair: Keli Miller, MA (323) 953-4000 ext.
-2299 | CD 201 Director: Gayle Stafsky, M.S.,R.D.
-(323) 953-4000 ext.
-2291 | AD 200 dietetics@lacitycollege.edu
+Department Chair: Keli Miller, MA Director: Gayle Stafsky, M.S.,R.D.
+For more information visit: lacitycollege.edu/academics/departments

 LACC's Dietetics/Nutrition/Family and Consumer Studies programs include an Associate in Science transfer degree in Nutrition and Dietetics and a Dietetic Service Supervisor certificate of achievement.
 The degree in Nutrition and Dietetics provides the first two years of the Registered Dietitian pathway.
 The Dietetic Service Supervisor certificate is an approved Pathway I program through the Association of Nutrition and Foodservice Professionals.
 Completion of Dietetic Service Supervisor courses provides eligibility for the Certifying Exam for Dietary Managers.